cpriyank/lamportserver/results/hw1/notes.md

 16 seconds to execute.
 It utilized 1 million concurrent requests for 100 iterations.

 If 10 million requests are completed within half an hour, they will be reported before deadline.
 (Edit They couldn't get completed.
-They made the 64 GB RAM, 512 GB SSD desktop run out of memory.)
+They made the 64 GB RAM, 512 GB SSD desktop run out of memory.
+Screenshots of such breakdowns are in hw1 folder of this repo.)

+The fact that server stayed alive after so many requests seems a bit unreasonable to me even when I am using Go.